michaelrobertobrien/engineering-android/index.md

 # engineering-android

-Welcome to **AndroidPages**, a collection of articles, notes, and deep dives into the Android operating system, framework internals, and modern application development.
+Welcome to **engineering-android**, a collection of articles, notes, and deep dives into the Android operating system, framework internals, and modern application development.

 ---